MarkDing/IoT-Developer-Boot-Camp-Wiki/hardware/Schematic-Design-Guide.md

    <img src="files\HW-Schematic-Design-Guide\Sub-G-Tested-Performance.png">
   </div>

-- Matching circuits design for 2.4GHz band
+- Matching circuits design for 2.4GHz band(For EFR32xG1x series 1 chips)

   AN930 describes the 2.4GHz matching method in detail.The 2.4 GHz front end has a unified, single-ended TX and RX pin (2G4RF_IOP), so the TX and RX paths are tied together internally.
 The 2G4RF_ION TX pin has to be grounded at the pin.
 Externally, a single-ended matching network and harmonic filtering are required.

   2 main 2.4 GHz matching topologies are presented here: